luke-r-holden/adsabs_pdf_grab/README.md

 ### Installation

-To install, either clone this repository to the desired directory with `clone https://github.com/luke-r-holden/adsabs_pdf_grab`, or directly download the `adsabs_pdf_grab.py` file from the GitHub repository web page.
+To install, either clone this repository to the desired directory with `git clone https://github.com/luke-r-holden/adsabs_pdf_grab`, or directly download the `adsabs_pdf_grab.py` file from the GitHub repository web page.

 ### Usage